alexalexyang/cvme/README.md

 Tests by Jest and Enzyme.

+# Possible developments

+- Allow users to pick between different CV styles
+- Draw user data from other APIs
+- Rework GitHub login so users don't have to enter their username and click on their bio twice

 # Some learning sources

 How to authenticate with GitHub on behalf of users using Heroku as a makeshift back end: [Implementing GitHub OAuth Flow in React](https://www.graphql.college/implementing-github-oauth-flow/)

 [Identifying and authorizing users for GitHub Apps](https://developer.github.com/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/)

-Set form input value with Enzyme: [1](https://github.com/airbnb/enzyme/issues/76), [2](https://stackoverflow.com/questions/37219772/enzyme-how-to-access-and-set-input-value)
+Set form input value with Enzyme (none of these worked): [1](https://github.com/airbnb/enzyme/issues/76), [2](https://stackoverflow.com/questions/37219772/enzyme-how-to-access-and-set-input-value)

 ## Security